 This new legislation came as a surprise (as well as bringing an even heavier workload) to the amenity societies – organisations ranging from the Ancient Monuments Society to the Twentieth Century Society – that have to be consulted on changes to listed buildings.
 The government’s plans are all a bit Alice Through the Looking Glass.
 Plaques attached to unlisted buildings or outside Conservation Areas currently don’t require planning permission but, under these proposals, faced with removal they would do, while statutory consultees (i.e. the amenity societies) will for the first time receive prior notice of planning and listed building applications.
 Last June, the Society for the Protection of Ancient Buildings (SPAB), the grandfather of these organisations, wrote its own thoughtful ‘position statement’ on monuments linked to the slave trade.
 It concluded that historic evidence must be examined and, where appropriate, challenged and re-interpreted for ‘we are stronger through knowledge of past wrongs and of our changed opinions’.

 That statement came after its consideration of the dilemma faced by Jesus College, Cambridge in confronting the legacy of its major 17th-century donor Tobias Rustat and his financial links to the Royal African Company, which ‘shipped more enslaved African women, men and children to the Americas than any other single institution during the entire period of the transatlantic slave trade’.
 The fine wall memorial, which Rustat himself commissioned in his lifetime from the atelier of Grinling Gibbons, is in the chapel and so falls under the terms of the Church of England’s planning procedure (known as the Ecclesiastical Exemption).
-The college proposes to relocate the memorial and has the support of the University and the relevant diocese (Ely).
-Rustat’s role will be explained in a new plaque, elsewhere in the college.
+The college proposes to relocate the memorial, with Rustat’s role explained on a new plaque elsewhere in the college.
+The proposal has the support of the University; the relevant diocese (Ely) has expressed support for the college’s considerations and its decision on the proposal is pending.

 For the Twentieth Century Society a similar conundrum arose at the Grade 1-listed Cardiff City Hall.
 Among a bevy of Welsh heroes dating from 1916 stood a statue of Sir Thomas Picton, governor of Trinidad and as such heavily involved in the slave trade.
 The society’s response, in a carefully worded recent letter from the Casework Committee, attempts to balance the undoubtedly detrimental effect, from an aesthetic view, of leaving an empty plinth among the group against the benefits of explaining the reasons for his removal.
 As both cases illustrate, the amenity societies are already taking such decisions seriously, in their own informed discussions and conscientious responses.